vacp2p/rfc/content/docs/rfcs/19/README.md

 ## Message relaying

-Nodes that respond to `PushRequests` MUST relay this via `RELAY` protocol.
+Nodes that respond to `PushRequests` MUST relay this via `RELAY` protocol on the specified `pubsub_topic`.
 If they are unable to do so for some reason, they SHOULD return an error code in `PushResponse`.

 ## Notes